 - Bake.
 Bake one tray at a time for 13-15 minutes or until the almond cream is fully cooked and light brown.

 - Cool and dust.
-Allow croissants to cool on their tray.
+Allow the croissants to cool on their tray.
 When cool, dust with powdered sugar.

 Notes